 Diagnostic Testing

-Our Subaru technician used a computer scan tool and found an error code indicating an automatic transmission torque converter lock-up duty-cycle solenoid malfunction.
+Our Subaru technician performed a check engine light diagnostic and found an error code indicating a malfunction of the automatic transmission torque converter lock-up duty-cycle solenoid.
 Next, they disconnected the electrical cable to the valve body and tested all six solenoids, finding the torque converter lock-up solenoid was defective.

 Technician's Recommendation

-The technician recommended a transmission valve body replacement, clearing previous error codes with the scan tool and retesting for additional problems.
-Even though this vehicle only had 115k miles on the odometer, it is starting to have transmission problems.
+The technician recommended a transmission valve body replacement, clearing previous error codes with the scan tool, and retesting for additional problems.
+Even though this vehicle had only 115k miles on the odometer, it was showing signs of transmission problems.

 Repair Performed